GoodArticles.ORG

 How To Lose Weight Fast - Just Got Easier - Weight Loss

-- If You Want To Lose 1 Pound, How Many Calories Must You Burn Up?
+- You Want To Lose 5 Pounds, So How Many Calories Is That?

 For How To Lose A Lot Of Weight In A Month b1y and how to lose weight fast , how many calories to burn from fat if we want to lose a specific amount of weight?
-You can really accomplish weight loss, but you must make the effort.
-If you want to lose 1 pound of weight on your body, then use 3500 calories from the stored fat on your body.
-So we are referring to the loss of 3500 worth of your fat through your activities.
+If you really want to do this and take the time, then you will lose weight.
+By burning 3500 calories, you will be losing one pound of body weight.
+This means burning 3500 calories from your own stored fat.
+Got that?

 Now compare a raw fruit with a prepared fruit.
 Are you ready?
 There are only 60 calories in a raw sliced apple.
 That is not much at all.
 Well what about apple pie, just one slice?
 Would you believe 400 calories.
 You had better believe it.